sebasgverde/rnn-cells-music-paper/README.md

-# Sequence Generation using Deep Recurrent Networks and Embedding Representations: A study case in transposition free music.
+<center># Sequence Generation using Deep Recurrent Networks and Embedding Representations: A study case in transposition free music.</center>
-Sebastian Garcia Valencia
+<center>Songs, code and datasets to replicate the research and the specific reuslts of the paper</center>

-Songs, code and datasets to replicate the research and the specific reuslts of the paper
+<center>Sebastián García Valencia</center>

 [Paper]() [Github](https://github.com/sebasgverde/rnn-cells-music-paper)